thegodeveloper/cka/labs/19-create-secret-and-mount-into-pod.md

 - Do the following in a new Namespace `secret`.
 - Create a Pod named `secret-pod` of image `busybox:1.31.1` which should keep running for some time.
 It should be able to run on master nodes as well, create the proper toleration.
-- There is an existing `Secret` at `yaml-definitions/secret1.yaml`, create in int the `secret` Namespace and mount it readonly into the Pod at `/tmp/secret1`.
+- There is an existing `Secret` at `yaml-definitions/secret1.yaml`, create the `secret` in the Namespace and mount it readonly into the Pod at `/tmp/secret1`.
 - Create a new `Secret` in Namespace `secret` called `secret2` which should contain `user=user1` and `pass=1234`.
 These entries should be available inside the Pod's container as environment variables `APP_USER` and `APP_PASS`.
 - Confirm everything is working.